msabramo/go-anysched/README.md

   task        Commands for managing tasks

 Flags:
-      --config string   config file (default is $HOME/.hyperion-cli.yaml) -e, --env string      environment to target
+      --config string   config file (default is $HOME/.anysched-cli.yaml) -e, --env string      environment to target
-  -h, --help            help for hyperion-cli
+  -h, --help            help for anysched-cli

-Use "hyperion-cli [command] --help" for more information about a command.
+Use "anysched-cli [command] --help" for more information about a command.
 ```

 Some things you can do: